2SpaceMasterRace/Jinx/README.md

 Jinx is a high-performance LLM inference and serving framework for large language models.

 ## Background
 This is a toy project to understand LLM inference from a systems point of view.
 It's a lightweight mix of vLLM and SGLang.
 Honestly this is a JAX version of skyzh's [Tiny LLM - LLM Serving in a Week](https://skyzh.github.io/tiny-llm/).
+I'll also probably build my own model if I got the time and host it to completely understand the machine learning systems stack.

 # Specs
-Inspired by John Carmack's .plan files:
+Inspired by John Carmack's .plan files.

 **TODO**: Now **[0/3]**
 - **TODO** Model Implementation **[0/7]**
-  - [] Attention
+  - [ ] Attention
-  - [] RoPE
+  - [ ] RoPE
-  - [] Grouped Query Attention
+  - [ ] Grouped Query Attention
-  - [] RMSNorm and MLP
+  - [ ] RMSNorm and MLP
-  - [] Load the Model
+  - [ ] Load the Model
-  - [] Generate Responses (aka Decoding)
+  - [ ] Generate Responses (aka Decoding)
-  - [] Sampling
+  - [ ] Sampling
 - **TODO** Inference System **[0/7]**
   - [ ] Key-Value Cache
   - [ ] Continuous Batching